-Scheduling problems are some of the most common issues small to mid-sized businesses face.
+Scheduling problems are constantly among the top reasons employees quit.
 In fact, there are few things (aside from bookkeeping) that cause so many headaches for managers and company owners.
 But for your business to run smoothly and be prosperous, proactively managing your scheduling issues should be a top priority.
-Doing so allows for positive employee morale and enables your business to provide the type of good customer service that keeps your customers coming back for more.

 We’ve all been there—it’s an average day, until the workload suddenly explodes.
-Either more customers pile into your shop or your clients decide that today is the day to call and book all of the work they’ve been thinking about for the last month.
-Whatever the case may be, the end result is the same – you simply don’t have enough help.
+Either more customers pile into your shop or your clients decide to call and book an entire month’s work.
+Whatever the case may be, the end result is the same, you simply don’t have enough help.

-The easy solution is to call in your backups, cancel days off and consider paying overtime (which may actually be cheaper in the long run than hiring a new part-time employee).
+The easy solution is to call in your backups, cancel days off and consider paying overtime.
 However, this type of understaffing is usually a symptom of one of two chronic conditions: either you don’t have enough employees to begin with or you don’t forecast correctly.

 If you have enough employees but aren’t scheduling them at the right times, the fix is a little more involved.
-Tracking past sales/workload and using it to predict future trends is absolutely essential.
-Use prediction and tracking software if you have it available, but a spiral notebook will work as well.
-Just remember to track everything on a daily/weekly basis and include everything from sales figures to the weather (if it’s pertinent) when improving your employee forecasts.
+Tracking past sales or workload and using it to predict future trends is absolutely essential.
+Use prediction and tracking software if you have it available.
+Just remember to track everything on a daily or weekly basis and include everything from sales figures to the weather (if it’s pertinent) when improving your employee forecasts.

 Employees aren’t robots.
 They need downtime.
 You can’t expect them to be at 100% efficiency if they only got six hours of sleep last night.
-And while you can’t control what they do off the clock (unfortunately, you can’t tell them to shut off the ballgame because they’re opening the shop in the morning), you can give them adequate time to rest and recharge between shifts.
+And while you can’t control what they do off the clock, you can give them adequate time to rest and recharge between shifts.

-Consider this… An employee is scheduled to close up at 10 PM and open at 8 AM.
-Sounds good, right – that leaves 10 hours between shifts.
-But by the time the 30 minute commute (each way) is over, dinner is made and wolfed down, and the necessary hygienic routine is observed (brush teeth, shower, shave and so on), your employee may only be getting five or six hours of real rest.
-And even that doesn’t give him or her any time for recreational activities with the spouse and kids.
+Consider this: an employee is scheduled to close up at 10 PM and open at 8 AM.
+Sounds good, right?
+That leaves 10 hours between shifts.
+But by the time the 30-minute commute (each way) is over, dinner is made and wolfed down, and the necessary hygienic routine is observed (brush teeth, shower, shave, and so on), your employee may only be getting five or six hours of real rest.
+And that doesn’t account for time with family and friends.

 For this reason, it’s a better idea to try to give employees at least 12 hours between shifts.
 If that’s not possible, arrange things so they can get two days off together.
 This extended period away from work will allow them to decrease their sleep deficit, forget work for a while, and punch back in ready and refreshed.

-A paper and pen just isn’t going to cut it anymore, though – unfortunately – most scheduling programs are too rigid and inflexible.
-These pieces of software either don’t conform to the various sizes of businesses or they aren’t customizable for the type of industry they’re being used in.
-If they do, the end result is usually just a printout that gets tacked up on a corkboard – something that you could have done by hand anyways.
+A paper and pen just isn’t going to cut it anymore—most scheduling programs are too rigid and inflexible.
+This method doesn’t conform to the various sizes of businesses and isn’t customizable for each industry.
+Ultimately, the end result is usually just a printout that gets tacked up on a corkboard.

 Real life has a tendency to get in the way of work.
-Sick kids, automobile mishaps, illnesses and other unforeseen obstacles can keep you employees from showing up with a moment’s notice.
+Sick kids, automobile mishaps, illnesses, and other unforeseen obstacles can all make your employees call out at the last minute.
 In a case like this, the worst thing you can do is panic.
-There’s always a solution.
-What it is just depends on your business, your creativity and your other employees’ flexibility.

 Workers want to work around their lives.
 Some prefer day shifts, others night shifts.
 Some want to work weekends, others refuse to.
 As a result, it can be a challenge to accommodate everybody.